-Early voting is held for 10-15 days prior to each primary and general election.
+Early voting is held for 8-14 days prior to each primary and general election.
 You may vote at any designated early voting site in Indian River County.
 Voting early is just like voting on Election Day.

-3. Vote By Absentee/Mail Ballot
+3. Vote-by-mail Ballot

-Voting by absentee/mail is a service offered by the Supervisor of Elections for registered voters who do not wish to vote at their precinct polling location on Election Day or do not choose to take advantage of Early Voting.
-Voting by absentee/mail has never been easier.
-A request for an absentee/mail ballot can be made in person, by mail, by telephone or you can request one online at www.voteindianriver.com.
-An absentee/mail ballot may be requested for a specific election or for all elections through two general election cycles.
-Voted absentee/mail ballots must be received at our office by 7 p.m. on Election Day.
+Voting by mail is a service offered by the Supervisor of Elections for registered voters who do not wish to vote at their polling location on Election Day or do not choose to take advantage of Early Voting.
+Voting by mail has never been easier.
+A request for a vote-by-mail ballot can be made in person, by mail, by telephone or you can request one online at www.voteindianriver.com.
+A vote-by-mail ballot may be requested for a specific election or for all elections through two general election cycles.
+Voted vote-by-mail ballots must be received at our office by 7 p.m. on Election Day.